corda/corda/docs/source/cordapp-upgradeability.rst

   receiver flows to use the new APIs.
 See :ref:`cordapp_upgrade_finality_flow_ref` for more information.

-- CorDapp Contract states generated on ledger using hash constraints (introduced in Corda 1.0) and CZ whitelisted constraints (introduced in Corda 3.0) are consumable by CorDapps built on Corda 4 (by default these will use signature constraints).
+- CorDapp Contract states generated on ledger using hash constraints (introduced in Corda 1.0) and CZ whitelisted constraints (introduced in Corda 3.0) are consumable by CorDapps built on Corda 4.
 However, you may not combine inputs constrained by different types (eg. cannot mix hash and CZ whitelist and signature constrained states) in the same transaction.
-Note you can combine multiple inputs constrained by the same type (many of hash or CZ whitelist or signature) in the same transaction.
+Note you can combine multiple inputs constrained by the same type (many of hash or
+  CZ whitelist or signature) in the same transaction.
-  An exception to this rule is whre you may have subsequently CZ whitelisted a Jar previously used to issue hash constrained states (eg. the original hash-constrained states and new CZ-whitelisted constrainted states may be combined in a new transaction in this scenario because they resolve to the same original hash).
+  An exception to this rule is where you may have subsequently CZ whitelisted a Jar previously used to issue hash constrained states (eg. the original hash-constrained states and new CZ-whitelisted constrained states may be combined in a new transaction in this scenario because they resolve to the same original hash).

 - CorDapp Contract states generated on ledger using hash constraints are not migratable to signature constraints in this release.